mappingvermont/gfw-annual-loss-processing/1b_Vector-to-TSV/README.md

 ### Raster to TSV

-`python shp-to-gadm28-tiled-tsv.py -i raster_in_filesystem.tif --n output_name`
+`python intersect-source-with-gadm.py -i raster_in_filesystem.tif --n output_name`

-This is the same as above, but uses gdal_translate to chop the raster into 10x10 degress locally, then runs `raster2pgsql` to insert each into postgis.
+This uses gdal_translate to chop the raster into 10x10 degress locally, then runs `raster2pgsql` to insert each into postgis.
 This is generaly runs pretty well, but can be subject to various issues that arise with using the postgis raster function.
 One import gotcha:

 **Input tifs must not have the nodata flag set!**